Accenture/mercury/guides/CHAPTER-10.md

 ## Distributed tracing

 The new PostOffice and FastRPC will propagate distributed tracing information along multiple functions in a transaction path.
 It will automatically detect if "tracing" is enabled for a transaction.

-## HTTP client
+## Non-blocking HTTP client

 In Mercury version 3, the "async.http.request" function can be used as a non-blocking HTTP client.

-To make a HTTP request to an external REST endpoint, you can create a HTTP request object using the `AsyncHttpRequest` class and make an async RPC call to the "async.http.request" function like this:
+To make an HTTP request to an external REST endpoint, you can create an HTTP request object using the `AsyncHttpRequest` class and make an async RPC call to the "async.http.request" function like this:

 ```java